shudaniel/mapache-news/README.md

  ## Known Bugs
  - It does not work on Internet Explorer or Microsoft Edge.
- - When you edit a Timeline and click submit, the page won't refresh automatically, but the change was made in the database.
+ - On Google Chrome and Safari, when you edit a Timeline and click submit, the page won't refresh automatically, but the change was made in the database.
 You have to manually refresh to see it.
+ - On Firefox, the page will always refresh after submitting an edit and the information is updated 99% of the time.
+However, very rarely, the edit does not save the information and nothing is changed.
- - When you edit a Timeline from the view page, the current name and description aren't filled in as default values in the edit form.
+ - On all browsers, when you edit a Timeline from the view page, the current name and description aren't filled in as default values in the edit form.
  - When you create an article, you need to put http:// or else it won't link correctly.